thechandanbhagat/ezpm2gui/README.md

 ### Log Streaming
 View and filter logs from multiple processes simultaneously with the enhanced log streaming interface.
 Features include:
-- Real-time log updates
+- Real-time log updates via WebSocket
-- Filtering by log level or content
+- Filtering by process, log level, or content
 - Pausing and resuming log streams
-- Log retention configuration
+- Download logs for offline analysis
+- Floating log panel for remote process logs

 ### Ecosystem Configuration
 Generate and manage PM2 ecosystem configuration files directly from the UI.
 This makes it easy to set up complex application deployments and share configurations across your team.